Stable black hole solutions with cosmological hair: Black Hole Perturbations and Stability Criteria

 \subsection{Stability against perturbations of the black hole background}

 The conventional method of studying (in)stabilities is to calculate the Hamiltonian density and checking that it is positive-definite everywhere.
 Doing so directly from our starting points \eqref{eq:QuadraticActionsFull}, we here obtain apparent tachyon instabilities for the even metric and scalar perturbations as well as apparent ghost and/or gradient instability for the scalar perturbations.
-However, the ghost/gradient instability is only an apparent instability resulting from a poor choice of coordinates \cite{Babichev:2018uiw}.
+However, this way of identifying ghost and gradient instabilities is not robust and the apparent instabilities we find might be simply due to a poor choice of coordinates \cite{Babichev:2018uiw,Sawicki:2024ryt}.
 We can explain this as follows: for a minimally coupled field $a$, the kinetic part of the quadratic action will be $-\frac{1}{2}g^{\mu\nu}\partial_\mu a\partial_\nu a$.
 We can generalise this to write the kinetic part of the quadratic action for e.g. $w$ as $-\frac{1}{2}S^{\mu\nu}\partial_\mu w\partial_\nu w$.
 We then obtain a set of \textit{effective} metrics ($S^{-1}_{\mu\nu}$) that govern the propagation of the perturbations.
 For the propagation problem to be well defined, we need timelike and spacelike coordinates that are timelike and spacelike with respect to every effective metric simultaneously.
 This is covered in more detail in appendix \ref{sec:AppendixHamiltonianBoundedness}.
 In our $(y,x)$ coordinates $\partial_x$ is not spacelike with respect to the effective metric for the scalar perturbations.
 We can fix this by defining a new timelike coordinate $\tilde{y}$:

 which also happens to be the timelike coordinate for which $\mathcal L_{\text{scalar}}^{(2)}$ is diagonal.
+With this coordinate, $\partial_x$ is spacelike with respect to both the spacetime metric and the effective metric for scalar perturbations in the region outside the black hole horizon.
 Using this coordinate, the Hamiltonian can be written \begin{widetext}